The Latest: Missing child reported kidnapped found dead

 Twenty-five-year-old Sharena Islam Nancy, who authorities say had been romantically involved with the child’s father, remains in custody in Allegheny County on kidnapping and other felony charges.

-Dougherty, referring to a woman “individual currently in custody” in Allegheny County but without using any name, said “We believe that she is involved.
+Dougherty, referring to Nancy, said “We believe that she is involved.
 To what extent, that is still being determined.”
 But he said officials believe there is no danger to the community.

 1:45 p.m.